gardenlinux/builder/README.md

 - `get_commit`: This script should output the Git commit used to tag the build artifacts.
 - `get_repo`: This script should output the apt package repository to use.
 - `get_timestamp`: This script should output the timestamp to be used instead of the real system time, ensuring reproducibility of builds.
 - `get_version`: This script should output the version of the package repository to use.
-For example, use `trixie` for Debian or `today` for Garden Linux.
+For example, use `forky` for Debian or `today` for Garden Linux.
 - `keyring.gpg`: The PGP key used to validate the package repository.
-For Debian, you can obtain this key from the [debian-archive-keyring](https://packages.debian.org/trixie/debian-archive-keyring) package.
+For Debian, you can obtain this key from the [debian-archive-keyring](https://packages.debian.org/forky/debian-archive-keyring) package.

 For a quick start guide on setting up your own config directory with your own features checkout [getting_started.md](docs/getting_started.md).